cckmwong-data/customer_segmentation/README.md

 > **Note:**
 > *This public repository is intended for demonstration purposes only.
 The automated execution of the Python workflows runs in a separate private repository of Github.*

-From the technical perspective, this project automates an end-to-end customer segmentation workflow, integrating raw data ingestion from **Google Sheets**, clustering analysis using **K-Prototypes** for mixed numeric and categorical features, data warehousing in **Google BigQuery**, and daily refreshed **Power BI dashboards**.
+Technically, this project automates an end-to-end customer segmentation workflow, integrating raw data ingestion from **Google Sheets**, clustering analysis using **K-Prototypes** for mixed numeric and categorical features, data warehousing in **Google BigQuery**, and daily refreshed **Power BI dashboards**.
 It is designed to deliver actionable insights for marketing and sales teams through a fully automated, cloud-based, and production-ready solution.

 ---